THIS MASTER SUBSCRIPTION AGREEMENT (“AGREEMENT”) GOVERNS ANY PURCHASE AND ONGOING USE OF THE SERVICES (INCLUDING PAID AND FREE TRIAL).

 Unless otherwise expressly stated on an Order Form, Customer will pay a Subscription Fee for a Paid Account annually in advance.
 Subscription Fees may be varied from time to time by eSpatial giving to the Customer at least 30 days’ prior written notice.
 Such variation shall take effect upon expiry of the notice period unless the Customer elects to terminate this Agreement in accordance with the provisions of Section 15.
 All Subscription Fees are non-refundable.
 Should there be a conflict between this Agreement and an Order Form, the terms outlined by the Order Form take precedence.

 Unless payment has been arranged by credit card or other means accepted by eSpatial, Subscription Fees are invoiced starting on date(s) specified in the Order Form.
-Invoices are payable on receipt of the invoice date.
+Invoices are payable on receipt of the invoice.
 All prices are stated and payable in the currency specified on the Order Form.

 8.3.
 Late Payment